DASVDD: Deep Autoencoding Support Vector Data Descriptor for Anomaly Detection: Experiments

 \section{Experiments}

-In this section, we test the effectiveness of our proposed anomaly detection method on five publicly available benchmark datasets, and compare its performance against a variety of state-of-art AD algorithms.
+In this section, we test the effectiveness of our proposed anomaly detection method on seven publicly available benchmark datasets and compare its performance against a variety of state-of-art AD algorithms.